 Musician Ollie Wade has recently released his single Carry On having taken time out to concentrate on writing new material.
-The twenty-three year-old from Winchester started his music career by posting covers on YouTube before releasing a number of original tracks.
-Ollie is currently preparing for his full band headline show on 28th April at The Railway Inn, Winchester, chatting to us, he talks about his music comeback, Pizza Express Live and performing in front of Kate Middleton.
+The 23 year old from Winchester started his music career by posting covers on YouTube before releasing a number of original tracks.
+Ollie is currently preparing for his full band headline show on 28th April at The Railway Inn, Winchester.
+Chatting to us, Ollie talks about his music comeback, Pizza Express Live and performing in front of Catherine, Duchess of Cambridge.

 What can you tell us about your single Carry On?

 After the release of my EP Falling in 2016, I wanted to take a creative break to do a lot more writing, co-writing and working towards building a more unique and mature sound.
 Carry On was the product of that time off and I felt really happy and confident with the new indie sound and heavier instrumentation.
 The song is about a lack of self belief and confidence in pursuing a career in the music industry, but in the end sticking to it and carrying on as it’s all that I want to do and you have to try everything to make it happen.
 I thought it was a good message for my comeback single.

 What has the reaction been to your new music?